Importing Cinema 4D assets into the Unreal Editor

 Proceed as follows:

 Create (see + symbol at point 1 in the following figure) or open the corresponding pipeline stack under the Import Into Level group where you want to add the Cineware pipelines.
-In the example in the following figure, a new pipeline stack has been created and given the name Individual Stack (see point 2).
+In the example in the following figure, a new Pipeline Stack has been created and given the name Individual Stack (see point 2).
 Next to the Pipelines group you will find a + icon (see point 3), which can be used to add new entries for pipelines.
 Two pipelines were added here and filled with the default pipelines DefaultSceneAssetsPipeline and DefaultSceneLevelPipeline by clicking in the initially empty text fields to the right (see point 4).

 The DefaultSceneAssetsPipeline is a standard feature of many pipeline stacks, as it enables the loading of complete scenes with complex hierarchies, objects, materials and textures, and can generally process animations and cameras.